 Park management - BLM vs Forest Service vs NPS vs State parks

-Public land management in USA is and interesting beast.
-The prime spots are under National Parks Service, Federal Department of Interior.
+Public land management in the USA is an interesting beast.
+The prime spots are under the National Parks Service, Federal Department of Interior.
 There are huge volumes of visitors, and spectacular scenery.
-Some of the camping ground management is contracted out to private companies (which means higher fees), while other is managed by NPS.
+Some of the camping ground management is contracted out to private companies (which means higher fees), while others are managed by NPS.
 The scenery is amazing, but you have the trappings of managing that number of visitors - toilet blocks, eateries, cabins etc. Great to visit, but only for short periods of time.
 Camping services ($14-20 per night) generally limited to loos, picnic tables and water taps.
 If you are lucky, a kitchen sink.
 We only do these if the other option is RV park outside the park.

 State parks are the oddity.
 Washington was a shocker - they are campgrounds in great locations with pay showers but pretty much just a few trees and no privacy between sites, although you do get picnic tables and water taps.
 But the cost?
 Up to $28 a night, and also often a separate entry fee.
 The exception is some Utah state parks.
 We LOVED Kodachrome. $16/night, free hot showers, filtered water, a great kitchen sink, and nice, private campsites.
 Plus the caretaker's wife gave us lotion to stop the dreaded gnats, which ignore deet.
 A great place to hide during the 4th July long weekend.